 Partner API is used within the established framework of the organization and its partners through the defined authorization mechanism.
-They are not available to the public but require extra security measurements.
+They are not available to the public but require extra security measures.

 Public or External API can be used by any consumers, including that outside of the organization, with the purpose to make it as available and convenient as possible.
 Public APIs are useful for sharing your data with a large number of users, ensuring the in-depth analytics of your audience, traffic, and much more.

 Database API allows developers access to a variety of databases.
-The examples are the open EAN/GTIN database, Food and Recipe APIs, Geonames APIs, etc.
+Examples are the open EAN/GTIN database, Food and Recipe APIs, Geonames APIs, etc.

 Operating system API determines the ways of using resources for OS (operating systems).
 It can be Windows API, Linux API, App Store Connect API, etc.